 Asset-based loans are a type of financing where a lender provides a loan to a borrower in exchange for a pledge of collateral, typically assets such as inventory, accounts receivable, or real estate.
 While asset-based loans can be a useful tool for businesses looking to raise capital, there are several risks associated with these types of loan.

-At the time of the financial crisis of the business, when the owner finds it difficult to run the business cycle and due to a shortage of funds, he lends his asset which becomes collateral against the loan fetch, which is in general known as Asset-based loans.
+At the time of the financial crisis of the business, when the owner finds it difficult to run the business cycle and due to a shortage of funds, he lends his asset which becomes collateral against the loan fetch, which is in general known as asset-based loans.

 To work his business smoothly, a small business is always in need of funds.
 Loans are a great way to bridge the gap between financial crises.
 Loans are of many types but when a company demands a loan for their business it needs to be secure with all legal formalities.